IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/controller-action.rst

         The HTTP method to use on the generated API Controller.

         Enum values are:
-            - :csharp:`ApiActionHttpMethodAttribute.HttpMethod.Post` Use the POST method.
+            - :csharp:`HttpMethod.Post` Use the POST method.
-            - :csharp:`ApiActionHttpMethodAttribute.HttpMethod.Get` Use the GET method.
+            - :csharp:`HttpMethod.Get` Use the GET method.
-            - :csharp:`ApiActionHttpMethodAttribute.HttpMethod.Put` Use the PUT method.
+            - :csharp:`HttpMethod.Put` Use the PUT method.
-            - :csharp:`ApiActionHttpMethodAttribute.HttpMethod.Delete` Use the DELETE method.
+            - :csharp:`HttpMethod.Delete` Use the DELETE method.
-            - :csharp:`ApiActionHttpMethodAttribute.HttpMethod.Patch` Use the PATCH method.
+            - :csharp:`HttpMethod.Patch` Use the PATCH method.